Who we are

 We use your information for a number of purposes including:

-- to process donations and to administer applications under the Charitable Donations Scheme;
+- To fundraise and to process donations and to administer applications under the Charitable Donations Scheme;

-- to process safeguarding complaints in accordance with legal requirements;
+- To process safeguarding complaints and comply with safeguarding procedures in accordance with legal requirements;

 Who we share your data with